npm/npm/doc/developers.md

 These are man pages.
-If you install npm, you should be able to then do `man npm-thing` to get the documentation on a particular topic.
+If you install npm, you should be able to then do `man npm-thing` to get the documentation on a particular topic, or `npm help thing` to see the same information.

-Any time you see "see npm-whatever(1)", you can do `man npm-whatever` or `npm help whatever` to get at the docs.

 ## What is a `package`